Table of Contents

 From client meetings in Downtown Dubai to weekend trips across the different Emirates, one of the first things every new resident discovers is the importance of driving.

 The good news?
 If you already hold a valid driving license from certain countries, you don’t need to start from scratch.
-You can exchange your foreign driving license directly for a Dubai license through the Roads and Transport Authority (RTA), skipping months of classes and tests.
+You can exchange your foreign driving license directly for a Dubai driving license through the Roads and Transport Authority (RTA), skipping months of classes and tests.

 Note: Meydan Free Zone does not provide driving license exchange services of any kind.